Parkhead Hub: Arts Strategy

 Martin O'Connor, Glasgow based theatre-maker, performer and poet, ran a series of creative writing sessions with the Mental Health Network which finished at the end of January 2023.

 For some members of the Network, it was the first time they'd tried their hand at writing and for others, they were able to hone existing skills.
 For everyone, it was a hugely rewarding and enjoyable experience.
 A publication of the groups collected writings is coming soon and work is also progressing for a creative mural to finish off the office’s refurbished reception area.

 Rebecca will be following up her work at The Forge with a map of social prescribing activity.
 Watch this space for more details as they emerge over Autumn 2023.

 When Rebecca set up staff at Parkhead Forge with her Today Museum project in September 2022, she asked passers-by what messages they had in their shopping bags.

 Exciting and informative chats were then had with all kinds of interesting people.
 The results were displayed in words and pictures at The Schoolhouse and at The Forge.

 Rebecca is now regularly at The Charter on Tollcross Road having some Arty Chat!
 Follow her on Instagram (@parkheadartist).

 Ilisa Stack and Barrowfield Community Centre

-Ilisa went on photo walks with groups from Barrowfield Community Centre and produced some amazing results including these gorgeous cyanotypes.
+Ilisa Stack developed photo walks with groups from Barrowfield Community Centre.